Keep Toddlers Busy While You're Doing Chores

 - No matter how crazy it is, you'll still be thankful you're able to finish doing your chores.

-- 4Give the toddler a playmate.If you don't have other children, try inviting a friend's child over to act as playmate.
-This time, you need to double check their safety more than ever.
+- 4Find the toddler a playmate.If you don't have other children, try inviting a friend's child over to act as playmate.
+This time, you need to double-check their safety more than ever.
 You have not one but two children in your house, and that makes you responsible for both of them.
 However, you may actually accomplish your tasks based on the fact that children become less dependent when they are in the company of peers.
-All of a sudden, your toddler acts as if he doesn't need you, until he screams for food.
+All of a sudden, your toddler acts as if he doesn't need you, until he realizes he's hungry.

 - It may take the child longer to follow instructions, but he or she will be proud of their accomplishments, especially if you're generous with praise and encouragement.